joelwright-dev/genesis-blockchain/README.md

 The Genesis blockchain is the future host of my very own Genesis coin (GEN).
 This is more of a project than anything but given enough development could be deployed.

+## NOTE

+The README.md is not up to date!
+This is because the system does not visibly do anything different but behind the scenes files have been added.

 ## Installation

 Install [node.js](https://nodejs.org/en/)